Please note: The IRB will not be reviewing any applications from July 15 - August 15. Please plan accordingly

 For the purposes of the IRB, research is defined as "any systematic investigation designed to contribute to a body of generalized public knowledge."
 The use of human subjects refers to "data collection through interaction with individuals or the collection of identifiable private information about individuals."
 Activities that meet this definition of human subjects research should be submitted to the IRB for review following the procedures described on this website.

-Please refer to this chart to determine whether your work meets the definition of research and should be submitted to the IRB for review.
+Please refer to these decision charts to determine whether your work meets the definition of research and should be submitted to the IRB for review; and whether your research may qualify for an Exemption (link to our website's section on Exemptions).

 On January 21, 2019, HHS implemented a Revised Common Rule that includes important changes to the federal guidelines for human subjects research.
 The Revised Common Rule involves changes related to continuing review, exemptions, informed consent, and determination of a single IRB of record.